-On March 10, 1931, NHMTA came into being.
-The first minutes were recorded and the Constitution and By-Laws were drafted of what was then called the New Hampshire Truck Owners’ Association.
-This first meeting took place at the Rice-Varick Hotel in Manchester NH and the first president was Fred N. Putnam.
+On March 10, 1931, NHMTA was established.
+The first minutes were recorded; the Constitution and By-Laws were drafted of what was then called the New Hampshire Truck Owners’ Association.

 From notes that were discovered, there were meetings earlier than 1931 and perhaps even in 1930 as officers had been elected.
 Minutes from these meetings have not been found.

 NHMTA was born in the depths of the Great Depression.
 The trucking industry had proven itself during World War I, and the years following.
 Trucks were beginning to run between cities, rather than just deliver locally for the railroads.
 The rails were becoming understandably upset with their new competition and began to flex their muscles, especially in the legislature, where they had plenty of friends.
 Competition between the young trucking companies was also fierce, with rate-cutting running rampant.
 There were no tariffs, as we know them and no system of classification.
 The carriers charged what the traffic would bear, usually patterned after – and just under- rail rates.
 The highway system was woefully inadequate for intercity travel, and in Northern New Hampshire was usually closed to truck traffic in the winter and spring.

 In order to join together to solve some of the problems facing them, a few farsighted individuals met one day in 1931 to solve some of the problems facing them.
 A Constitution and By-Laws were adopted which gave the objective of the Association as:

 - To promote and maintain an organization of all persons and firms who own and operate motor trucks.